Konamiman/Z280TechnicalManual/1-Architectural_Overview.md

 ### 1.2.10 On-Chip Peripherals

 Several programmable peripheral devices are included on-chip in the Z280 MPUs: four DMA channels, three 16-bit counter/timers, and a UART.
-Optionally, one of the DMA channels can be used with the UART as a bootstrap loader for the Z280 MPU’s memory after a reset.
+Optionally, one of the DMA channels can be used with the UART as a bootstrap loader for the Z280 MPU's memory after a reset.

 ### 1.2.11 Multiprocessor Mode